0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Scapular Stability: The ability to maintain controlled scapular motion during arm movements.

-• Thoracic Mobility: Flexibility in the upper spine, essential for optimal scapular positioning.
+• Thoracic Mobility: Flexibility in the upper Spine, essential for optimal scapular positioning.

 Weblinks